-- approximately US\$ million for expansion of the ongoing and future R&D activities, including planned preclinical studies, clinical trials, and future commercialization of our drug candidates; - to fund the ongoing registrational trial for AN2025 (buparlisib) and the milestone payments in connection with development of AN2025; - to fund the commercial launch, if approved, of AN2025; - to fund the ongoing Phase Ib trial for AN0025 (palupiprant) in the United States and France; - to fund the ongoing Phase I trial both in the United States and China for AN4005; - to fund the ongoing Phase I trial in the United States for the triple combination of AN2025, AN0025, and atezolizumab; and - to fund the discovery and IND enabling studies of pre-clinical drugs; - approximately US\$ million for expansion of our drug portfolio through a combination of internal R&D activities and external business development efforts; and - approximately US\$ million for our general working capital and general corporate purposes.
+- approximately US\$ million for expansion of the ongoing and future R&D activities, including planned preclinical studies, clinical trials, and future commercialization of our drug candidates; - approximately US\$ million for expansion of our drug portfolio through a combination of internal R&D activities and external business development efforts; and - approximately US\$ million for our general working capital and general corporate purposes.

-Based on our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our planned operating expenses and capital expenditures through the next 12 months.
 The foregoing represents our current intentions based upon our present plans and business conditions to use and allocate the net proceeds of this offering.
 Our management, however, will have broad discretion in the application of our net proceeds from this offering, and investors will be relying on the judgment of our management regarding the application of these proceeds.
 See "Risk Factors - Risks relating to our ADSs - You must rely on the judgment of our management as to the use of the net proceeds from this offering, and such use may not produce income or increase the price of our ordinary shares and/or ADSs."